grnydawn/SetBuilders.jl/docs/src/creation.md

 In Julia, the `Any` type is a special type that sits at the top of the type hierarchy.
 With the `Any` type, `@setbuild` creates the universal set, which includes all objects in Julia.
-All membership tests with EmptySet returns Boolean `true`.
+All membership tests with UniversalSet returns Boolean `true`.

 ## Set from Julia Types